Live Virtual Medicare Boot Camp®—Hospital Version

 Learning Objectives

-At the conclusion of this educational activity, participants will be able to:
+At the completion of this Boot Camp, participants will be able to:

-• Locate key sources of Medicare authority on the Internet
+• Navigate the CMS and FedSys websites to locate key sources of Medicare authority

-• Interpret Medicare guidance and apply it to the services provided
+• Apply Medicare guidance and to the services provided

-• Describe how Medicare covers inpatient and outpatient services at hospitals
+• Articulate how Medicare covers inpatient and outpatient services at hospitals

-• Describe limitations on coverage under the Medicare program
+• Analyze limitations on coverage under the Medicare program and how they affect the services provided

-• Recognize the effect of coding rules on the services the provider reports
+• Assess the effect of coding rules on reporting hospital services and hospital reimbursement

-• Explain how Medicare pays for inpatient and outpatient services
+• Convey how Medicare pays for inpatient and outpatient services

-• Explain Medicare deductibles and copayments for hospital inpatient and outpatient services
+• Quantify Medicare deductibles and copayments for hospital inpatient and outpatient services

 Continuing Education